 Maureen Monterubio and I have been collaborating on Voyagers since November 2016 and, frankly, it's the most optimistic play I've ever worked on.
 It's also damn difficult to write, but in an epically thrilling / beautifully challenging way.
-We'll be showcasing a new version of the play in New York (early 2019) and I’m excited to dive into the intensely female space that this play now occupies.
+We'll be workshopping a completely new version of the play in New York (early 2019) and I’m excited to dive into the intensely female space that this play now occupies.
 Oh and did I mention I wrote five original songs for this?
 More details to come!

 Drowning by The Birdwatching Club

 Sara Keats and I are co-creating a massively innovative theatre piece using our own long-distance devising method and found text to create a new play called Drowning.
 For this project, Sara and I are going by the name The Birdwatching Club, a nod to the transformative power of observation and recording that both birdwatchers and theatre makers share.
 Like birders, our collaborative process begins with a period of measured observation, even when we don’t see a bird at all.
 We know that there is power in being seen.
 Though the performances that result from our work may be bold, loud and brash, the process by which we arrive at them begins with quiet observation and active listening.
 Once Drowning is complete, The Birdwatching Club will disband, leaving the play as the only record that they were here.